 - Once your team has approved your campaign, you can go ahead and export directly to use with your ESP.

-12 BONUS dates that you need in your 2021 marketing calendar
+12 dates you need in your 2023 marketing calendar

 Every year has those key marketing dates that a marketer can't do without, such as Valentine's Day, Halloween, "Black Friday", etc. What really sets your business apart from the rest is getting involved with unique holidays and events that keep your campaigns fresh and interesting to your target audience.